-Rather, what is needed is a set of mandatory principles like those listed above, prohibiting discrimination and requiring the application of individualized and objective medical standards that deny or remove care only when continued treatment would be futile.
-Without the creation of a statewide policy, and a meaningful appeal process, the exercise of medical discretion across the Commonwealth will be largely unchecked, unguided, and subject to wide variation.
+remove care only when continued treatment would be futile.
+Without the creation of a statewide policy, and a meaningful appeal process, the exercise of medical discretion across the state will be largely unchecked, unguided, and subject to wide variation.
 The unavoidable result will be highly subjective decision-making, needlessly placing even greater responsibility and stress on treating professionals.